Quantum-Accelerators/quacc/docs/dev/contributing.md

 # Contributing

+We welcome all contributions, big or small (provided they come with unit tests!).
+Here are some general guidelines and tips.
+Note that it is never too early to open a PR if you're looking for input or feedback!

 ## General Tips

 When developing new recipes, it is often helpful to start from an existing example.
 In general, we recommend referring to `quacc.recipes.emt` or `quacc.recipes.tblite`.
 Some advanced use cases can also be found in the VASP recipes.